baites/baites.github.io/_posts/2018-01-15-linear-recurrence-sequences-with-distinct-poles.md

 \end{algorithm}
 " %}

 This code depends of two other functions *CreateP* and *CreateQ* defined in the [previous post]({% post_url 2018-01-08-linear-recurrence-sequences %}).
-Moreover, the program needs some functions to manipulate polynomials that are easy to find in high level languages.
-For example, find a full working examples in [MATLAB](https://github.com/baites/examples/blob/master/algorithms/matlab/DistinctPolesLinearRecurrenceCloseForm.m) and [python](https://github.com/baites/examples/blob/master/algorithms/python/DistinctPolesLinearRecurrenceCloseForm.py) of this code.
+Moreover, the program needs some functions to manipulate polynomials that are easy to find in high-level languages.
+For example, find full working examples in [MATLAB](https://github.com/baites/examples/blob/master/algorithms/matlab/DistinctPolesLinearRecurrenceCloseForm.m) and [python](https://github.com/baites/examples/blob/master/algorithms/python/DistinctPolesLinearRecurrenceCloseForm.py) of this code.

-When I started working in this project, I dreamed that I could create some kind of generalization to the Fibonacci sequence and put my name to it!
+When I started working on this project, I dreamed that I could create some generalization to the Fibonacci sequence and put my name to it!
 I was already naming them the *Bazterra's sequences*.

 **Yes, I am that naive sometimes.**

-Anyway, I found that most of the sequence I could think of (the trivial ones) can be found in a wonderful resource know as *The On-Line Encyclopedia of Integer Sequences*[^4].
+Anyway, I realized that most of the sequence I could think of (the trivial ones) could be found in a beautiful resource know as *The On-Line Encyclopedia of Integer Sequences*[^4].
 They provide information about the sequence themselves, and also other data as their generating function and more.
 I used this database to test the code on several sequences.
-Within the code comments, I provide the identification code for each sequence within the database, so you can verify the results by yourselves.
+Within the code comments, I provide the identification code for each sequence within the database so that you can verify the results by yourselves.

 #### References ####